Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 Let's break down the differences between ESG investing and traditional investing.
 Traditional investing focuses solely on financial performance, without considering ESG factors.
 In contrast, ESG investing considers a company's environmental, social, and governance practices when making investment decisions.
 This approach can potentially lead to lower risk and higher long-term returns, as companies with strong ESG practices are more likely to generate sustainable returns.

 For example, suppose you're an investor who wants to invest in a company with a strong track record of environmental sustainability.
-Using the MicroStocks.in screener, you identify a company like Vestas, which has made significant strides in reducing its carbon footprint.
+Using the MicroStocks.in search tool, you identify a company like Vestas, which has made significant strides in reducing its carbon footprint.
 Vestas' ESG rating is AA, indicating a high level of ESG performance.
 In contrast, a company like ExxonMobil has a lower ESG rating of B, indicating a lower level of ESG performance.

 Case Study: ESG Investing in Action

 Let's consider a real-world example of ESG investing in action.
 Suppose you're an investor looking to invest in a company that meets high ESG standards.
-Using the MicroStocks.in screener, you identify a company like Microsoft, which has made significant strides in reducing its carbon footprint and improving its governance practices.
+Using the MicroStocks.in search tool, you identify a company like Microsoft, which has made significant strides in reducing its carbon footprint and improving its governance practices.

 Here's a step-by-step breakdown of the case study: